GSA-TTS/10x-website/investments/02-investing-in-the-power-of-data.md

 State and local government fees and fines disproportionately impact and marginalize low-income communities and people of color.
 10x looked into whether an integrated dashboard would make it easier for people to find and resolve outstanding fines.

 ### U.S. Data Federation
 The wide array of data sources and structures makes sharing the data across the federal government very difficult, impacting the ability of public officials to do complete analyses.
 10x created tools and processes to make sharing data easier.
-See <a class="usa-link usa-link--external" rel="noreferrer" target="_blank" href="https://federation.data.gov/">See U.S. Data Federation</a>.
+See <a class="usa-link usa-link--external" rel="noreferrer" target="_blank" href="https://federation.data.gov/">U.S. Data Federation</a>.

 #### Find out more: